06/05/2025 Allison Shertzer – TCD Department of Economics Seminar Series

 If you would like to attend any of our events, or would like to list your own event, please get in touch at ceph@tcd.ie.

-We look forward to hosting the eleventh Centre for Economic Policy Research (CEPR) Economic History Symposium on the 13th- 14th June 2024 at Trinity
+We hosted the eleventh Centre for Economic Policy Research (CEPR) Economic History Symposium on the 13th- 14th June 2024 at Trinity College Dublin.
+The symposium

 Nikolaus Wolf is a Professor of Economics and Economic History at the Department of Economics and the Institute for Economic History at Humboldt-Universität zu

-Professor Ann Carlos will give the Alice Murray Distinguished Scholar Lecture on Thursday 11th April 2024 at 17:00 in the Neill Lecture Theatre of
+Professor Ann Carlos gave the Alice Murray Distinguished Scholar Lecture on Thursday 11th April 2024 at 17:00 in the Neill Lecture Theatre of the Long

 Abstract: This paper studies the link between gender-biased technological change in the agricultural sector and structural transformation in Norway.
 After WWII, Norwegian farms began